Subaru-PFS/drp_doc/PFS-DRP-PRU030002-01_drp2dplan.rst

 Comments and Open Points
 ------------------------
 * Most of work described here will be done by developers at Princeton University.
-The 1D sky subtraction is expected to be done by NAOJ (Sogo Mineo)
+The 1D sky subtraction is expected to be done through two independent methods provided by NAOJ (Sogo Mineo) and IPMU (Naoki Yasuda)
 * Sky subtraction: target metric is mentioned in Tamura et al (2016) as '0.5% of the faint sky continuum between the lines'.
 This needs to be defined even more precisely so that sky subtraction solution can be developed and tested adequately.